jackrabbit72380/Ho4kmmm/0.7.1/tags/4k_mmm/Readme.md

 Each directory contains a set of scripts to run for different version's of Halo Online Eldewrito 0.7.1.

-First You need to determine your version of halo online 0.7.1 you want to use & then run the scripts set that you need in order!
+First You need to determine what version of Halo Online Eldewrito 0.7.1 you want to use & then run the scripts set that you need in order!

 ## H3ho4kmmm
 This mod is for Halo Online Eldewrito 0.7.1 with all mainmenu & campaign maps ported.-with 4k menu textures